Skip to main content

 Pink and white cyclamen growing outdoors

 Since cyclamen grow during fall, winter, and spring, the majority of their care also takes place during these seasons.
 During the growing seasons, cyclamen need bright, indirect light.
-For indoor plants, this is easily accomplished by placing them near a sunny window.
+For indoor plants, this is easy to accomplish by placing them near a sunny window.
 Outdoor cyclamen should be planted in partial shade.
-Afternoon shade in particular is helpful, since cyclamen are sensitive to heat.
+Afternoon shade, in particular, is helpful, since cyclamen are sensitive to heat.

 They need fairly consistent moisture, but can still develop root rot if overwatered.
 Test the soil to about an inch down.
 If it’s dry, your cyclamen needs to be watered.
 Always water below the leaf line and avoid splashing water onto the leaves.
 Damp leaves can rot over time, which can lead to a sickly and vulnerable plant.